Some links on this page are affiliate links. Learn more. Parts verified against manufacturer specs.

 How long does this furnace repair take?

-This repair is rated "easy" and typically takes 15-20 minutes.
+This repair is rated "professional-only" and typically takes 15-20 minutes.
 The most time-consuming part is usually accessing the component, not the actual swap.

 What if this isn't the problem?